simasch/oracle-testcontainers-springboot/README.md

 # Oracle DB with Spring Boot and Testcontainers

+## Separating DDL and DML Users

-This project demonstrates how to use separate database users for DDL and DML using Oracle DB with Spring Boot and Testcontainers.
-Using a distinct database user to create the database objects and an application user with only DML (Data Manipulation Language) rights provides several benefits, particularly in terms of security, isolation, and maintainability.
-Here is a breakdown of the benefits:
+This project shows how to use separate database users for DDL and DML when working with Oracle DB, Spring Boot, and Testcontainers.
+Having one user for creating database objects (DDL) and another user for application-level data operations (DML) has many benefits.
+It improves security, keeps things organized, and makes maintenance easier.
+Here's a detailed explanation:

-### 1. Enhanced Security
+### 1. Better Security

-- **Minimize Permissions for Application User**: By restricting the application user's permissions to only what it needs (SELECT, INSERT, UPDATE, DELETE), the risk of accidental or malicious actions (e.g., schema modifications or data loss) is significantly reduced.
+- **Limit Permissions for the Application User**: The application user only has permissions for tasks like SELECT, INSERT, UPDATE, and DELETE.
+This reduces the risk of mistakes or malicious actions, such as deleting or changing the database structure.
-- **Protection of Schema**: The application user cannot drop or alter schema objects (tables, views, stored procedures), ensuring that critical database structures are not modified or deleted inadvertently or intentionally.
+- **Protect the Schema**: The application user cannot change or delete important database structures like tables, views, or stored procedures.
+This ensures the schema stays safe.

-### 2. Role Separation and Least Privilege Principle
+### 2. Clear Role Separation

-- Using a separate database owner adheres to the principle of "least privilege," where each user is granted only the permissions required to perform their function.
+- Using separate users follows the "least privilege" principle.
+Each user only gets the permissions they need.
-- The database owner manages schema changes (like table creation or alterations), while the application user focuses solely on data access and manipulation.
+- The database owner handles schema changes (like creating or altering tables), while the application user only works with the data.

-### 3. Simplified Maintenance and Schema Versioning
+### 3. Easier Maintenance and Schema Management

-- **Database Schema Updates**: The application layer does not need elevated privileges for upgrades or schema migrations, simplifying the deployment process by keeping schema changes controlled by a designated owner or a migration tool like Liquibase or Flyway.
+- **Simpler Schema Updates**: The application doesn’t need extra privileges for database updates or migrations.
+These tasks can be handled by tools like Liquibase or Flyway using the database owner.
-- **Version Control**: Schema changes can be better managed and audited since only the database owner user will be used for such operations.
+- **Better Version Control**: Since only the database owner makes schema changes, these updates are easier to track and audit.

-### 4. Prevention of Data Corruption
+### 4. Prevent Data Issues

-- Restricting the application's user from modifying schema objects (e.g., truncating tables, dropping constraints) minimizes the risk of data integrity issues or invalid database states during runtime.
+- Limiting the application user’s permissions prevents problems like accidentally deleting tables or modifying constraints, which could cause data integrity issues.

-### 5. Test Environment Isolation
+### 5. Testing with Isolation

-- In environments like those using **Testcontainers**, the owner user can pre-define the schema setup for tests while the application user is used to simulate how the actual application interacts with the database.
-This provides a realistic and production-like scenario in tests.
+- In test environments like **Testcontainers**, the schema can be set up by the owner user.
+The application user then interacts with the database in a way that mimics real-world usage.
+This makes the tests more realistic.

 ### 6. Auditing and Accountability

-- By separating users, we can easily track and audit actions performed by the application user versus schema creation or maintenance.
-This enhances accountability and simplifies troubleshooting.
+- Separating users makes it easier to track who did what.
+For example, you can see whether a schema change or a data update caused an issue.

-### 7. Ease of Migration and Testing
+### 7. Flexible Testing and Migration

-- When using tools such as **Testcontainers**, the separate user roles allow for flexibility:
+- Tools like **Testcontainers** benefit from separate users:
-    - The DDL user can be used by the containerized environment during test setup (e.g., schema initialization).
+    - The DDL user sets up the schema during test initialization.
-    - The DML user can simulate the actual application behavior, ensuring the separation of concerns.
+    - The DML user behaves like the application, focusing only on data operations.

-### 8. Reduced Attack Surface
+### 8. Smaller Attack Surface

-- If the application user credentials are compromised, attackers would only have access to the DML operations set, reducing the impact.
-They would not be able to alter schema objects or perform privileged database actions.
+- If the application user’s credentials are leaked, the damage is limited to DML operations.
+Attackers cannot modify the schema or perform other high-level database actions.

-### Example in this Project
+### Example Setup in This Project

 - `DEMOOWNER`:
-    - Used during schema setup by Testcontainers and migrations with Flyway.
-It has full rights to modify the schema.
+  This user sets up the schema during tests using **Testcontainers**.
+It has full rights to create tables, add constraints, and perform other schema-related tasks.

 - `DEMOUSER`:
-    - Used by the application itself.
-It operates strictly within the boundaries of predefined DML permissions, reducing the risks to the schema and structural integrity of the database.
+  The application uses this user for all data operations.
+It only has DML permissions, keeping the schema and database structure safe.

-For convenience the `DEMOUSER` has synonyms to not have to prefix the table names with the schema name.
+To simplify queries, `DEMOUSER` has synonyms, so you don’t need to prefix table names with the schema name.